Perilon/sp2015.11-731/hw1/README.md

 Basic model 1 aligner seems to be working more or less properly(?)
-My computer seems too weak to train on much data so I need to remedy this.
+Except it's not up to the baseline yet so who knows.
+Trained on 1000 lines, 6 iterations of EM.

 There are three Python programs here (`-h` for usage):